CI-TRACS/FAIR_Data_Management-Security_and_Ethics/_episodes/05-Findable.md

 According to:

-Technische Informationsbibliothek (TIB) (conducted by engage AG) (2017): Questionnaire and Dataset of the TIB Survey 2017 on information procurment and pubishing behaviour of researchers in the natural sciences and engineering.
+Technische Informationsbibliothek (TIB) (conducted by engage AG) (2017): Questionnaire and Dataset of the TIB Survey 2017 on information procurement and publishing behavior of researchers in the natural sciences and engineering.
 Technische Informationsbibliothek (TIB).
 DOI: [https://doi.org/10.22000/54](https://doi.org/10.22000/54)

 - responses from 1400 scientists in the natural sciences & engineering (across Germany)
 - 70% of the researchers are using DOIs for journal publications